4 min read

 Investing Digital Assets Into the Share Capital of a Company

-A company’s share capital can be monetary (consisting of the FIAT currency) and non-monetary (for example, IP rights or Real Estate).
+A company’s share capital can be monetary (consisting of the FIAT currency) and non-monetary (for example, IP rights or real estate).
 One of the often-raised questions in practice is whether digital assets can be included in the company’s founding capital and what type of capital would it represent.
-The answer to this question is provided by the Law on Digital Assets.
-Namely, the Law foresees the possibility of introducing digital tokens into the founding capital of the company in a form of non-monetary capital.
-Virtual currencies such as Bitcoin, however, cannot be directly included in the founding capital but could always be converted into FIAT and paid in as Company’s monetary capital.
+The answer to this question is provided by the Law.
+Namely, the Law foresees the possibility of introducing digital tokens into the founding capital of the company in the form of non-monetary capital.
+Virtual currencies such as Bitcoin, however, cannot be directly included in the founding capital but could always be converted into FIAT and paid in as the company’s monetary capital.

 What is the reason for excluding cryptocurrencies from the possibility of their direct depositing as non-monetary capital?
 The answer lies in the cryptocurrencies’ value volatility.
 Namely, if non-monetary capital is to be brought into a certain company, it would be necessary to register such change before the Business Registers Agency.
 The fundamental requirement for such registration is to define the monetary value of such a non-monetary contribution, which is also subject to registration.
 Therefore, determining the monetary value of the virtual currency would be very difficult, given that the value of this crypto asset changes very quickly.

-The question that consequently arises is – why this possibility is even left for digital tokens, given that their value can also fluctuate.
-The law stipulates that it is not allowed to invest digital tokens related to the provision of services or work into the non-monetary capital of the company.
-Therefore, it is allowed to invest a certain token in the capital of a Company that gives its owner a certain claim or some other right.
-The background logic behind this is that if the token is linked to an appropriate right, the value of that exact right would essentially represent the monetary value of the token that is registered as non-monetary capital of the Company.
+The question that consequently arises is – why is it possible to invest digital tokens into the company’s share capital, given that their value can also fluctuate.
+The Law stipulates that it is not allowed to invest digital tokens related to the provision of services or work into the non-monetary capital of the company.
+Therefore, it is allowed to invest a certain token in the capital of a company that gives its owner a certain claim or some other right.
+The background logic behind this is that if the token is linked to an appropriate right, the value of that exact right would essentially represent the monetary value of the token that is registered as non-monetary capital of the company.

-In addition to this, the Law stipulates an additional condition that only those tokens that have been published on the list of the Securities Commission can be entered into the Company’s non-monetary capital.
-In this way, the Legislator tried to establish double protection against the volatility of digital tokens.
+In addition to this, the Law stipulates an additional condition that only those tokens that have been published on the list of the Securities Commission can be entered into the company’s non-monetary capital.
+In this way, the legislature tried to establish double protection against the volatility of digital tokens.

 Tax Incentives for Crypto

 Due to its great popularity in previous years, a large amount of money has been accumulated in the crypto market.
-Some data say that at the beginning of 2023, the total value of all crypto assets was over 800 billion US dollars.
+Some data say that at the beginning of 2023, the total value of all crypto assets was over $3.04 trillion.
 This means that there is plenty of room for such accumulated capital to flow into the traditional markets.
 Serbian crypto regulation has therefore introduced favorable tax treatment and incentives for channeling the crypto capital into business ventures.

 These two incentives are designed to make it easier for companies and individuals to invest their crypto capital into business ventures, which could indeed open many business possibilities for crypto owners and enthusiasts.